 For the cover, I have printed one of the stacked end papers from the Delicate End Papers bundle on 65 pound cardstock and added an image layered over coffee dyed cheesecloth.
 Coffee dyed seam binding is the closure, and a rusty nameplate layered over some scraps of vintage paper completes the cover.

-To mimic aged tape that you may find in an old book, I have coloured some basic cellophane tape using alcohol ink, adding it on the cover and in several places throughout the journal.
+Pro Tip 2: To mimic aged tape that you may find in an old book, I have colored some basic cellophane tape using alcohol ink, adding it on the cover and in several places throughout the journal.

 I’ve used vintage papers and ephemera from my stash and they mix beautifully with the Graphics Fairy printables.